 Cycling with a group

-Regulations and guidance on meeting and exercising with people outside your own household change regularly and there are now significant differences between the four nations of the UK.
-The advice in this article reflects the legal position as to what cyclists can and cannot do in various parts of the UK but Cycling UK reminds riders to use their own judgement when deciding whether it is sensible to undertake group rides.
-Please check our advice on group riding for more information.
+Regulations and guidance on meeting and exercising with people outside your own household change regularly and vary between the four nations of the UK.
+The advice in this article reflects the legal position as to what cyclists can and cannot do in various parts of the UK but Cycling UK reminds riders to use their own judgement when deciding whether it is sensible to ride.
+Group riding (with more than two people from different households) is currently not permitted anywhere in the UK: when the situation changes, please check our advice on group riding for more information.
 We have a separate article with tips for socially distanced riding.

 Cycling with friends and family